Emer Feely’s passing leaves ‘a legacy and a void’, Tony Holohan tells funeral

 Caroline Burke, aide-de-camp to Taoiseach Micheál Martin, and Stephen Howard, aide-de-camp to President Michael D Higgins, were also in attendance to “pay their respects to one who gave so much to our nation”.

-Following the announcement of her death, several politicians including Taoiseach Micheal Martin and Health Minister Stephen Donnelly, released statements offering their condolences to the family.
+Following the announcement of her death, several politicians including Mr Martin and Minister for Health Stephen Donnelly, released statements offering their condolences to the family.